paulroseau/rust-executable-packer/notes/misc.md

     let a = make_container(); // res bytes are now pointed to by another address, the address of a (which owns them).
 Also at this point a.slice_of_vec (which is worth 0xabc) is equal to an address that is no longer considered valid, even though it is still pointing to the same bytes as before (the compiler does not see that, it just sees that the reference points to data that was moved and hence could have been copied elsewhere on the heap).
 ```

-# Panic handler and execption handler personality
+## Panic handler and exception handler personality

 - Sources:
   - the Rust book: https://doc.rust-lang.org/book/ch09-01-unrecoverable-errors-with-panic.html
   - https://rustc-dev-guide.rust-lang.org/panic-implementation.html
   - LLVM documentation on exception handling: https://llvm.org/docs/ExceptionHandling.html
   - https://nrc.github.io/error-docs/intro.html
   - source code of rustc:
     - https://github.com/rust-lang/rust/tree/master/library/panic_abort
     - https://github.com/rust-lang/rust/tree/master/library/panic_unwind